lsst-dm/ap_verify_dataset_template/README.md

 Datasets must link to the corresponding instrument's obs package; this template is currently set up for using [`obs_lsst`](https://github.com/lsst/obs_lsst/) as a placeholder.

+NOTE: many files have hardcoded references to the package name; do a search-and-replace for "ap_verify_dataset_template" before attempting other customizations for your dataset.

 Relevant Files and Directories
 ------------------------------
 path                  | description